 Asima Siahaan is a lecturer at the Department of Public Administration at Universitas Sumatera Utara, Indonesia.
-She has a Master degree in Development Studies from Monash University Australia and PhD from Massey University New Zealand.
-Her research interest includes Gender and governance, electronic governance, disaster management, public administration ethics, community development.
-Asima receives various research grants and fellowships which allows her to be visiting scholar at universities outside Indonesia.
-She involves in various capacity building training on gender and community development for local government officials.
+She has a Masters degree in Development Studies from Monash University Australia and PhD from Massey University New Zealand.
+Her research interests include gender and governance, electronic governance, disaster management, public administration ethics and community development.
+Asima holds various research grants and fellowships which allows her to be a visiting scholar at universities outside Indonesia.
+She is involved in capacity building training on gender and community development for local government officials.
 Her research interest is on gender and public service and disaster management.
-She is recently engage as co-researcher in research project ‘Joining the race: Pathways to politics for grassroots and development-sector women in Sri Lanka and Indonesia’.
+She is a co-researcher on the research project ‘Joining the race: Pathways to politics for grassroots and development-sector women in Sri Lanka and Indonesia’.

 We are an international research initiative that explores how leadership, power and political processes drive or block successful development